kavishdevar/aln/README.md

 /data/adb/modules/btl2capfix/system/lib64:
 libbluetooth_jni.so
 ```
-- Now, you have the bug in android's bluetooth stack fixed.
+- Now, you have the bug in android's bluetooth stack fixed!

-But once that's fixed, or you have fixed the issue using root, download the APK, and you're off!
+But once that's fixed hy Google devs, or you have fixed the issue using root, download the APK, and you're off!

 I don't know how to write READMEs for android apps, because they're just that, apps.
 So, here are two screenshots of the app: